 Instruct patients to inspect the epinephrine solution visually through the clear window of the auto-injector periodically.
-EpiPen® and EpiPen Jr® should be replaced if the epinephrine solution appears discolored (pinkish or brown color), cloudy, or contains particles.
+Replace EpiPen® and EpiPen Jr® if the epinephrine solution appears discolored (pinkish or brown color), cloudy, or contains particles.
 Epinephrine is light sensitive and should be stored in the carrier tube provided to protect it from light.
 The carrier tube is not waterproof.
-Patients should be instructed that EpiPen® and EpiPen Jr® must be used or properly disposed once the blue safety release is removed or after use [see Storage and Handling (16.2)].
+Instruct patients that EpiPen® and EpiPen Jr® must be used or properly disposed once the blue safety release is removed or after use [see Storage and Handling (16.2)].